OCT 15, 2020 • 15 min read

 Secondly, the world-renowned Oxford Union debating society might also be playing a big role.
 Founded in 1823, this society has historically been a training ground for future British politicians.
 Students come here to learn the debating style they use in the House of Commons, make the right connections and explore their passion for debating.

-Thirdly, Oxford’s continued academic excellence and top-programs are a third reason why they produce students with the requisite intellect and cunning to reach the office of PM.
+Thirdly, Oxford’s continued academic excellence and top-programs are another reason why they produce students with the requisite intellect and cunning to reach the office of PM.
 This year, Times Higher Education (THE) ranked Oxford as the best university in the world for the fifth consecutive year (read more about this here).
 Oxford’s degree in politics, philosophy and economics (PPE) is almost tailor-made to give people the broad knowledge they need to pursue a career in politics.
 Check out what a day in the life of an Oxford PPE student looks like on our youtube channel here.

 Fourteen PMs studied at Cambridge, including Robert Walpole Thomas Pelham-Holles, Charles Watson-Wentworth, Augustus FitzRoy, William Pitt the Younger, Spencer Perceval Robert Jenkinson, Frederick John Robinson, Charles Grey, William Lamb, George Hamilton-Gordon, Henry John Temple, Arthur Balfour, Henry Campbell-Bannerman, and Stanley Baldwin.